Gruntwork release 2017-03

 ENHANCEMENT: The persistent-ebs-module script now supports a parameter that specifies file system mounting options, and explicitly supports creating file systems of type XFS.

-by default, the script would not attempt to format the EBS Volume with the new file system type.
+Previously, you could pass in alternative file systems to this script, but since even blank EBS Volume are formatted as ext4 by default, the script would not attempt to format the EBS Volume with the new file system type.
 That is now fixed.

 Published: 3/7/2017 | Release notes